alexforencich/cocotbext-eth/README.md

 Once the clock is instantiated, it will generate a continuous stream of monotonically increasing PTP timestamps on every clock edge.

+Internally, the `PtpClock` module uses 32-bit fractional ns fields for higher frequency resolution.
+Only the upper 16 bits are returned in the timestamps, but the full fns value can be accessed with the _ts_tod_fns_ and _ts_rel_fns_ attributes.

+All APIs that handle fractional values use the `Decimal` type for maximum precision, as the combination of timestamp range and resolution is usually too much for normal floating point numbers to handle without significant loss of precision.

 #### Signals

 * `ts_tod`: 96-bit time-of-day timestamp (48 bit seconds, 32 bit ns, 16 bit fractional ns)